Ankow99/un-seal/README.md

 un-seal --charm-name vault-ha -s 5 -t 3 --gpg-id "admin@example.com"
 ```

-Unseal a cluster using keys stored on external media:
+Unseal a cluster using keys stored on external media: (requires additional `removable-media` interface connection if using as a snap)

 ```bash
 un-seal --creds-dir /media/secure-usb/vault_keys/